PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## Azure Blob Storage

 [Azure Storage](/api/latest/environments/storage.html#azure) is a storage option that uploads flows to an Azure Blob container.
-Flows stored using this option can be run by [local agents](/orchestration/agents/local.html) as long as the machine running the local agent is configured to download from that Azure Blob container using a connection string or by container-based agents using the method outlined [below](/orchestration/execution/storage_options.html#non-docker-storage-for-containerized-environments).

 ```python
 from prefect import Flow